This is an easy fruit salad with three kinds of fruit plus a creamy dessert sauce featuring fresh peach, yogurt and cream cheese!

 Add the whole blueberries to the bowl along with the zest of one lime.
 Gently stir everything together.

-Peel two fresh peaches and cut the flesh away from the pits.
-Puree the fruit in a blender or mini chopper until it is completely smooth.
-Mix this puree with softened cream cheese, vanilla yogurt and confectioner's sugar.
+Puree fresh peaches in a blender or mini-chopper until smooth.
+Mix this with cream cheese, yogurt, and confectioner's sugar.

 Tips: